 WAM was once at the forefront of cybersecurity technologies, but in recent years it has been unable to keep up with modern security demands.
 WAM was developed as a gatekeeper to either grant or deny access to an app.
 To get through the gate, you just need a specific key.

-WAM and getting to a Zero Trust architecture
+WAM and getting to a zero trust architecture (ZTA)

 One of those pillars is the principle of least privilege access.
 If a manager wants visibility into their own sales, they shouldn’t have blanket access to look at all customer information.
 Instead, they’re granted the least amount of access that also satisfies their legitimate need.

 The other pillar is continuous authentication.
-In the world of Zero Trust frameworks, you need to be evaluating access and authorization during runtime, continuously.
-The context can change in an instant, and you need to ensure that you’re providing only the right level of user access moment to moment.
+In the world of zero trust frameworks, you need to be evaluating access and authorization during runtime continuously.
+The context can change in an instant, and you need to ensure that you’re providing only the right level of user access from moment to moment.

 WAM was built for a single purpose: show me that you have the right key.
 If you have a key that works in the door, you’re in no matter what.
 But if you come in and you’re wearing a ski mask (i.e., you’re masking your IP), the context has changed, even if you have the right key.
 You need a bouncer there to make those kinds of contextual runtime decisions.